MichaelCurrin/py-project-template/docs/template-notes/README.md

 <!-- You can delete this template-notes directory in your copy of this project. -->

-The structure of this project is based on conventions in the Python community, what I have picked up from other developers I have worked with, plus some of my own preferences which I've evolved over time.
+The structure of this project is based on:

+- conventions in the Python community,
+- what I have picked up from other developers I have worked with, plus
+- some of my own preferences which I've evolved over time.

-This repo is a good starting point for new projects plus I can use it as a reference of existing projects where I want a base structure reminder, or I need to copy a text fragment which is very reusable with a bit of tweaking.
+This repo is a good starting point for new projects, plus I can use it as a reference for existing projects where I want a base structure reminder, or I need to copy a text fragment which is very reusable with a bit of tweaking.

 To use this project, follow either the [Add VS Code boilerplate](#add-vs-code-boilerplate) or [Use this base project](#use-this-base-project) sections.
 Keep reading later in the doc if you need more detail.